topocm/topocm_content/src/w0_background/band_structures.md

 The main things you should remember about wave equations for electrons is that (a) $\Psi(x,t)$ is complex, (b) H is a Hermitean (clarified later)  matrix or operator (c) density of electrons are related to $|\Psi(x,t)|^2$.
 The last more subtle point we need to talk about, which has to do with materials containing many electrons, is the \textit{Pauli exclusion principle}.
 When we have many electrons we have to choose wave-functions for each electron to occupy.
 These wave-functions must be taken to be "orthogonal" (elaborated later).

+Since we will be interested in static properties of electrons in materials for much of our course, it helps to make the simplofying ansatz: $\Psi=e^{-i E t/\hbar}\psi$
 <!-- YOUR TEXT GOES HERE -->